-Whether you’ve been scouring the keto subreddits, watching your favorite YouTube keto pros, or reading the countless keto forums, it’s likely that you’ve come across the term GKI, which stands for the Glucose Ketone Index.
+Whether scouring the keto subreddits, watching your favorite YouTube keto pros, or reading the countless keto forums, you’ve likely come across the term GKI, which stands for the Glucose Ketone Index.
 This may have left you wondering, “What exactly is the GKI?”

-I’ll take a moment here to tell you what the GKI is and why it’s an important tool if you’re considering a keto diet or are actively living the keto lifestyle.
+I’ll take a moment to tell you what the GKI is and why it’s an important tool if you’re considering a keto diet or actively living the keto lifestyle.

 Understanding What GKI Is All About

 The GKI was developed by Dr. Thomas Seyfried while working with brain tumor patients utilizing the metabolic theory of cancer.
 It was created to track and manage a patient’s metabolic state for better brain tumor management.
-Essentially, his work involved using the GKI to optimize the state of metabolism that would be most effective to halt brain tumor growth.
+Essentially, his work involved using the GKI to optimize the state of metabolism that would be most effective in halting brain tumor growth.

 In the simplest terms, the GKI is a simple equation that helps track the ratio of blood glucose to ketones as a single value.
 In this format, it becomes an easy biomarker for tracking the level of ketosis that someone is in, along with keeping tabs on their overall metabolic health.

 As we all have bio-individuality, what works for one will not necessarily work for another.
-The GKI provides a stabilized metric that will help each individual find out what specifically is working for their body.
+The GKI provides a stabilized metric to help each individual determine what works for their body.

-Like all things nutritional health, you have to have the necessary tools to accomplish your goals, so to determine and track your GKI, you’ll need access to a blood glucose and ketone testing meter.
+Like all things nutritional health, you must have the necessary tools to accomplish your goals, so to determine and track your GKI, you’ll need access to a blood glucose and ketone testing meter.

-Testing meters typically use a lancing device to prick your finger, a test strip that is entered into the meter, and the meter itself.
+Testing meters typically use a lancing device to prick your finger, and a test strip is entered into the meter and the meter itself.

 This handy and easy-to-use instrument gives you a readout of where your blood glucose and ketones are at a given moment.
-Because these readings are variable and can fluctuate depending on a number of other factors, the GKI can provide a normalized view of metabolism that takes into account these variables.
-What you’re then left with is a more accurate and stable picture of your metabolic status and your state of ketosis.
+Because these readings are variable and can fluctuate depending on several other factors, the GKI can provide a normalized view of metabolism that considers these variables.
+What you’re left with is a more accurate and stable picture of your metabolic status and your state of ketosis.

-Your blood glucose and ketone tests should be conducted 2 to 3 hours after you’ve eaten a meal, and you should run this test twice a day.
-Getting a measurement twice each day can give you the data that you need to recognize how your diet is affecting your GKI, and give you the power to make the adjustments you need.
+Your blood glucose and ketone tests should be conducted 2 to 3 hours after eating a meal, and you should run this test twice daily.
+Getting a measurement twice daily can give you the data you need to recognize how your diet affects your GKI and give you the power to make the adjustments you need.

 Glucose Ketone Index Calculation

 No need to stress about the numbers because you’ll find that there are online calculators that will run the computation for you.
-But, for those of you who like to go into things with full knowledge, here’s the simple equation that’s used to determine your GKI.
+But, for those who like to go into things with full knowledge, here’s the simple equation used to determine your GKI.